CrowdHailer/cuminjs/README.md

 Same behaviour as filter functions except adds items when condition returns false.

 **reduce** `_.reduce(initial)(operation)(collection)`
 Compacts a collection to a single return value.
 For each item operation is first called with the current value (initial for first item).
-It is then called with the item and the return value set as the new current value for next iteration.
-Operation is called each time with arguments `(memo)(item)`.
+It is then called with the item and location and the return value set as the new current value for next iteration.
+Operation is called each time with arguments `(memo)(item, location)`.
 Also known as inject and foldl.

 **Note on reduce**
 1) If no initial is given then the first item from the collection will be used.